ADR and Yama, the First Limb of Yoga Sutra

 Carmen M. Cusack, ADR and Yama, The First Limb of Yoga Sutra, 23 ADRJ 131 (2012)

 Posted: 20 Feb 2013

-Yoga, with a history of more than 4,000 years and so many styles of practice and schools of thought, is one of the most diverse spiritual traditions in existence.
-The yoga sutras are a scriptural code that supplied yoga with its foundation approximately two millenniums ago.
-Though complicated, esoteric, and fragmented, the rules and principles established by the Yoga Sutra have proven their validity.
-One of the most famous portions of the Yoga Sutras delineates a moral code, known as the 8-limb path.
-The 8-limb path contains wisdom that usefully applies to modern principles of Alternative Dispute Resolution.
-This article takes the first 5 sub categories of the first “limb” Yoga Sutras, and applies concepts found throughout contemporary ADR to show that studying the Yoga Sutras could be a concise way to accomplish the goals asserted within contemporary ADR texts.
-By comparing the two we can also see the usefulness and timelessness of the modern ADR principles.
+The Yoga Sutras is a compilation of texts authored by Patanjali – some date from approximately over 2,000 years ago.
+One of its most famous parts delineates a moral code, known as the eight-limb path, which contains wisdom that usefully applies to modern principles of alternative dispute resolution (ADR).
+This article analyses the first five subcategories of the first “limb” of the Yoga Sutras.
+It applies concepts found throughout contemporary ADR to show that studying the Yoga Sutras could be a concise way to accomplish the goals asserted within contemporary ADR texts.
+By comparing the two, one can also see the usefulness and timelessness of the modern ADR principles.

 Suggested Citation: Suggested Citation